Black Friday Sale!

-The top 8 audio mixers for streaming
+The 6 best audio mixers for streaming

 Best audio mixers for streaming

-Why do you need an audio mixer?
+Why do you need an audio mixer for streaming?

 An audio mixer takes multiple sources of audio and mixes, balances and combines them into one signal.
-If you regularly use more than one microphone, play music, or broadcast video gameplay on your streams, an audio mixer is a must for fine-tuning your sound.
+If you regularly use more than one microphone, play music or broadcast video gameplay on your streams, an audio mixer is a must for fine-tuning your sound.
 It lets you adjust the volumes of all your audio inputs, ensuring consistency.

 With an audio mixer, you can manage multiple inputs at once.
 You can plug in your mic, mobile phone and laptop and control the sound and frequencies from each one.
 Here are some use cases for an audio mixer for streaming: